Anilstm/CRICKET-PLAYER-JPA-API/README .md

     | jerseyNumber |  int   |
     |     role     | String |

-- `PlayerRepository.java`: Create an `interface` containing the required methods.
+- `PlayerRepository.java`: Creates an `interface` containing the required methods.
-- `PlayerJpaService.java`: Update the service class with logic for managing player data.
+- `PlayerJpaService.java`: Updates the service class with logic for managing player data.
-- `PlayerController.java`: Create the controller class to handle HTTP requests.
+- `PlayerController.java`: Creates the controller class to handle HTTP requests.
-- `PlayerJpaRepository.java`: Create an interface that implements the `JpaRepository` interface.
+- `PlayerJpaRepository.java`: Creates an interface that implements the `JpaRepository` interface.

-Implement the following APIs.
+Implemented the following APIs.

 ### API 1